-10.0.F MM-AQ-3 Transportation-Related Mitigation Measures
+9.0.F MM-AQ-3 Transportation-Related Mitigation Measures

 "Transportation-Related Mitigation Measure - The primary feature of the transportation-related air quality mitigation measure is the development and construction of at least eight (8) additional sites with Flyaway service similar to the service provided by the Van Nuys Flyaway currently operated by LAWA.
-The intent of these FlyAway sites is to reduce the quantity of traffic going to and from LAX by providing regional locations where LAX employees and passengers can pick up an LAX-dedicated, clean-fueled bus that will transport them from a FlyAway closer to their home or office into LAX and back."
+The intent of these FlyAway sites is to reduce the quantity of traffic going to and from LAX by providing regional locations where LAX employees and passengers can pick up an LAX-dedicated, cleanfueled bus that will transport them from a FlyAway closer to their home or office into LAX and back."

 LAWA operates four FlyAway routes between LAX and remote boarding locations at Van Nuys, Union Station, Westwood/UCLA and Irvine Station.
-All but the Irvine route now demonstrate a consistent and mature level of passenger demand, despite declines in 2009 mirroring the percentage drop in air passenger volume at LAX.
-In 2010, the network realized an average daily ridership of over 3,677 passengers, reduced vehicle emissions by almost 22 tons per day, and removed 3,125 vehicles per day, travelling a combined total of 63,150 miles per day on roads approaching LAX.
+All four routes demonstrate a consistent and mature level of passenger demand, In 2011, the network realized an average daily ridership of 3,790 passengers, reduced vehicle emissions by almost 24 tons per day, and removed 3,221 vehicles trips per day, travelling a combined total of 65,505 miles per day on roads approaching LAX.

-Table 1 (below) summarizes the FlyAway network mitigation data for years 2007 through 2010.
+Table 1 (next page) summarizes the FlyAway network mitigation data for years 2008 through 2011.
 Note that the ridership on the Westwood FlyAway was down in 2009, from 2008, but more emissions have been mitigated due to increased efficiency (service reductions resulted in fewer bus trips for about the same number of passengers).
-While Irvine has reduced vehicle trips by 11,500 annually, emissions have not been reduced due to low ridership per bus trip.